gastonmorixe/react-native-new-architecture-research/10-Best-Practices.md

 ## TurboModule Practices

 -   **Do** keep synchronous methods trivial and fast.
 They are perfect for fetching simple, pre-calculated values that are already in memory.
+[1]
 -   **Don't** ever perform I/O (network, disk), heavy computation, or any potentially long-running task in a synchronous TurboModule method.
 This will block the JS thread and freeze your app.
+[1]
 -   **Do** use Promises for any method that is asynchronous or might take more than a millisecond to complete.
 This is the standard and expected pattern for async work.
+[1]
 -   **Don't** rely on callbacks.
 While they may be supported by the interop layer, Promises are the forward-looking standard for async operations in TurboModules.

 ## Fabric Component Practices

 -   **Do** use the `updateProps` method efficiently.
 It is a diffing mechanism.
 Use it only to apply the changed properties to your native view.
+[2]
 -   **Don't** perform expensive allocations or setup work inside `updateProps`.
 Place one-time setup code in the view's native initializer.
+[2]
 -   **Do** use commands for one-off, imperative actions.
 If you need to trigger an action on a native view (e.g., `focus()`, `clear()`), defining it as a command is much more efficient than changing a prop to trigger the effect.
+[3]
 -   **Don't** use props for ephemeral, event-like triggers.
 For example, to trigger an animation, it's better to use a command like `myView.startAnimation()` than to toggle a prop like `shouldAnimate={true}`.
+[3]
 -   **Do** colocate your component's related files.
 A good pattern is to have a single directory containing the JS spec, the iOS implementation (`.mm`), and the Android implementation (`.java`/`.kt`) for a single component.
+[2]

+---

+**Citations:**

+[1] "Turbo Native Modules".
+React Native Documentation. [https://reactnative.dev/docs/next/turbo-native-modules-introduction](https://reactnative.dev/docs/next/turbo-native-modules-introduction)
+[2] "Fabric Native Components: iOS".
+React Native Documentation. [https://reactnative.dev/docs/next/fabric-native-components-introduction](https://reactnative.dev/docs/next/fabric-native-components-introduction)
+[3] "Fabric Component Native Commands".
+React Native Documentation. [https://reactnative.dev/docs/next/the-new-architecture/fabric-component-native-commands](https://reactnative.dev/docs/next/the-new-architecture/fabric-component-native-commands)